sibgit/sibgit.github.io/exercises_advanced_topics.md

 <br>

 ## Exercise 2 - The big reset [40 min]
 **Objective:** get familiar with `git reset` and its `--mixed`, `--soft` and `--hard` options.

-In this exercise, you will build a new Git repo to keep track of your favorite Chuck Norris quotes.
+In this exercise, you will build a Git repo to keep track of our favorite Chuck Norris quotes.
 Please note that, in order show you some use cases of `git reset`, we will **intentionally make some mistakes**, so that we can then correct them.
 So don't be unsettled by the fact that this exercise keeps asking you to change things: it's by design!